* Tokyo Electron, Advantest soar after Micron resumes some shipments to Huawei

 Chip equipment makers bucked the weakness and gained after Micron Technology Inc said on Tuesday it had resumed some microchip shipments to Huawei Technologies Co Ltd and still expects demand for its chips to recover later this year.

-Toilet maker Lixil Group Corp jumped 16% after its former chief executive was reinstated on Tuesday on shareholders' backing at an annual general meeting, which was seen as a win for minority shareholders.
+Toilet maker Lixil Group Corp jumped 19% to 1,760 yen, the highest since October.
+Its former chief executive was reinstated on Tuesday after shareholders backed him at an annual general meeting, likely marking a high-profile victory for corporate governance in Japan.

 The broader Topix shed 0.4% to 1,537.39.
 (Editing by Kim Coghill)